 For example, why not demonstrate the presence of maths in everyday life by using a set of scales to show how cooking ingredients are measured out?
 Or use a recipe to explain ratio?
 The more a student appreciates the relevance of maths to their day-to-day lives, the more they will be thinking about it, and the higher the likelihood that they will be motivated to succeed.

 Maths teaching is seldom a spontaneous activity; much goes into planning lessons which are tailored to each student's needs.

 Prepare props or handouts to help explain new material in a visual way and give students something to help them revise.
-If you are helping a student to prepare for maths revision GCSE or other exams, feel free to give a mock test, just to assess what facet of the exam your assistance is most needed.
-GCSE and A level past papers can be found online and are free to download, so you'll have plenty of mock exam material.
+If you are helping a student to prepare for maths revision SAT or other exams, feel free to give a mock test just to assess what facet of the exam your assistance is most needed.
+SAT and AP past papers can be found online and are free to download, so you'll have plenty of mock exam material.

 When it comes to discussing your student's performance with them, bear in mind that reprimanding or disapproving of incorrect answers or uncertainty is counterproductive.
 A positive, encouraging attitude is a must!
 Gentle corrections with good explanations are the most suitable or, better yet: guide your pupil to the desired answer.
 Letting your student reach the correct answer themselves will not only allow them to use the right method, but it will also avoid damaging their confidence.

 As a new tutor, it can be difficult to find your place in the market, especially when it comes to setting your hourly rates.
 Read our article on how to set your maths tutor prices for all you need to know about earning money as a private tutor.

 Starting up your math tutoring business may seem easy until you have to find some students who require your expertise!

 Thankfully, advertising your tutoring services and getting your name out there is easier than you may think!